How do project requests get approved?

 Both the sponsoring Division and OneIT must approve project requests.

 - Divisional approval depends on the need, how well the request aligns with the divisional strategy, and whether or not funding and resources are available.

 - OneIT reviews technical requirements and architecture to determine alignment with existing systems and services.
 OneIT will evaluate vendors, information security requirements and compliance needs, scalability, and sustainability of the solution.

 Timeframe for Approvals

 The time it takes to evaluate a project request varies based on the size and scope of the request.
-For requests received during the semi-annual Call for Proposals, it may take several months for divisions to review and prioritize.
+For requests received during the annual Call for Proposals, divisions may take several weeks to review and prioritize.

-As project requests progress through the process, the Tracking database will be updated and key stakeholders will be notified.
+As project requests progress through the process, project request statuses will be updated, and key stakeholders will be notified.